Itera/ada-django-kurs/__tasks__/optional/task5_comments/README.md

 Next, we need to let our database know about the changes to our model.
 To do this, we create a _migration_, which describes the changes we have made.
 After we have created the migration, we apply the migration to let the database know about the changes.

-First, click on the terminal in repl.it.
-Type the following into the terminal, and press enter:
+First, click on the tab named `Shell` in the bottom right window in repl.it.
+Type the following into the shell, and press enter:

 ```python
 python manage.py makemigrations cookbook